r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * Fixed a compatibility issue with Easy Digital Downloads showing the wrong title in the Preview
 * Fixed an Undefined property error on post type archive page
 * Fixed the working of a filter to remove tests from the content analysis
-* Fixed Optician Schema showing missing `priceRange`, image errors
+* Fixed Optician Schema showing missing priceRange, image errors
 * Fixed missing fields in the Dry Cleaning business type
 * All pesky bugs have been exterminated.
 Continue as you were
 * Improved the code further for better performance as something huge is coming in one of the upcoming versions